david-heredia/Davids-Projects/nba-four-factors/README.md

 - **Four Factors Formulas:** https://www.basketball-reference.com/about/factors.html

+### Overview

+1. Connect to the "basketball" SQLite database/file using the SQLite3 engine
+2. Query the "game" table for the basic metrics needed to calculate the four factors
+3. Aggregate the game data by season using Pandas, compute the four factors and index
+4. Create a single figure visual with Plotly graph objects

+### Motivation

+My goal was to visualize the four factors and combine them into a single index for the San Antonio Spurs (Go Spurs Go!) from the 1998-99 season to the 2020-21 season.
+During this period the Spurs were one of the most successful teams, winning 5 NBA championships.
+The past 4-5 years have seen Spurs decline and miss the playoffs for the first time in 22 years.
+As is [commonly done](https://www.nba.com/thunder/news/factors050127.html), I will also consider the four factors for Spurs opponents.

 ### Introduction
 The ["four factors"](https://www.nba.com/stats/help/faq/#!#fourfactors) of the NBA are advanced metrics on four aspects of a team's performance, namely:
    * Shooting (40%)